seintzx/dotfiles/README.md

 - ~/.Xresources

 ## st
-This folder contains the config file for `st` terminal, remember that each time you make changes you need to recompile it.
+This folder contains the config file for `st` terminal.
+Remember that each time you make changes you need to recompile it.
 Keep it wherever you want.

 path to file:
 - ~/.config/st